paugratacosfuste/textutils-10/README.md

 │     └─ test_end_to_end.py
 ├─ environment.yml
 ├─ pyproject.toml
-└─ README.md
+├─ README.md
-# Ignore the A1 file, it will be the submission file
+├─ A1.ipynb #it will be the submission file
+└─ pyproject.toml
 </pre>